 While you do have to nominate a major/degree when you’re applying for an undergraduate course, you don’t have to pick a minor.
 You can also swap majors reasonably easily.
-It’s important that Year 12 students understand they don’t have to get caught up in the details before applying to uni.
+It’s important to understand you don’t have to get caught up in the details before applying to uni.
 You have the freedom to pick and choose once you’re enrolled and you’ve sampled different subjects.

 Can I change my mind?

 Yes!
 It’s okay to not know exactly what you want to do with your life.
 In fact, most people don’t know.
 Once you’ve been accepted into uni (whether that’s through the Early Offer Program, TISC, or another admission pathway), you'll often find the right direction is revealed once you're already in the thick of it.
 There may be a unit that lights a fire under you, or maybe you discover your true passion while doing work experience.
 Or maybe there’s a particular lecturer who has an amazing career you could see yourself in, too.

 And if you think the degree you’re enrolled in isn’t for you after all, that’s also fine.
 You are never trapped in what you originally chose.
 You might choose to sidestep, for example, from engineering technology to engineering.
 Or you might do a complete 180 and decide psychology isn’t for you and change to conservation instead.

 What to do if you’ve decided to change course